-- To perform all library related duties. - Be responsible for day-to-day management of the library. - Be responsible for ensuring the security of the library stock and the checking in and out of all library materials by staff and students. - To make recommendation on the provision of learning resources. - To assist students in the effective use of the library. - To provide guidance to students during induction regarding library provision and usage of the same.
+- To perform all library related duties. - Be responsible for day-to-day management of the library. - Be responsible for ensuring the security of the library stock and the checking in and out of all library materials by staff and students. - To make recommendation on the provision of learning resources. - To assist students to effective use of the library. - To provide guidance to students during induction regarding library provision and usage of the same.

-Examinations Office
+Examinations Officer

-The role of the Examinations Office is as follows:
+The role of the Examinations Officer is as follows:

-- Preparations of class timetable. - Room allocation. - Publication of the students results end of every semester. - Contributing to the preparation of the Annual Report. - Uploading lecture notes onto the ICON VLE. - Uploading assignment briefs and supporting materials onto the ICON VLE.
+- Preparations of class timetable.

+- Room allocation.

+- Publication of the students results end of every semester.

-- Transcript printout for external purpose based on student's request - Student registration with Pearson. - Withdrawn/Reinstate of students with Pearson. - Students' circumstances update with Pearson Name change, Course change, etc. - Preparation of student results and all the necessary materials for Assessment Boards (AsBs) meetings. - Following AsBs, Examinations Office claim certificate(s) from awarding organisation (Pearson), which are checked by the Principal before submission. - Results upload to Pearson and certificate claim. - Distribution of students' final award certificates. - Preparation of Progression report every semester for every student. - Internal Verification support for all Departments and sampling. - Overseeing the internal verification of every student's work during his or her study period at ICON. - Tracking and monitoring students' assignment submission during their study period at ICON. - External Examiner visit preparation & support on the visit day. - Monitoring students' academic appeal. - Monitoring students Exceptional Extenuating Circumstances (EEC) case. - Overseeing the update of the results on (ICTM) & informing the change to the students (if any). - Contributing to the compiling statistical and student-based reports on progression for the purposes of monitoring and reporting to external agencies (such as HEFCE, HESA, DfE and SLC).
+- Contributing to the preparation of the Annual Report. - Uploading lecture notes, assignment briefs and supporting materials onto the ICON VLE. - Transcript printout for external purpose based on student(s) request - Student registration with Pearson. - Withdraw/Reinstate students with Pearson. - Update student(s) circumstances with Pearson (e.g. Change of Name, Course etc.) - Preparation of student results and all the necessary materials for Assessment Boards (AsBs) meetings. - Following AsBs, Examinations Office claim certificate(s) from awarding organisation (Pearson), which are checked by the Principal before submission. - Upload / send results to Pearson and claim certificate(s). - Distribution of student(s) final award certificates. - Preparation of Progression report every semester for every student. - Internal Verification support for all the Departments and sampling. - Overseeing the internal verification of every student(s) work during his/her study period at ICON College. - Tracking and monitoring students' assignment submission during their study period at ICON College. - To prepare and support External Examiner(s) visit. - Monitor academic appeal(s) raised by student(s). - Monitor student(s) Exceptional Extenuating Circumstances (EEC) cases. - Overseeing the update of the results on (ICTM) & informing the change to the students (if any). - Contributing to the compiling of statistical and student-based reports on progression for the purposes of monitoring and reporting to external agencies (such as HEFCE, HESA, DfE and SLC).